NatanMelo7/JVConstructionCo/README.md

 # JVConstructionCo
-My first project JAVA EE - Dynamic Web project in java, using Tomcat, Servlets and JSP with JTSL.
+My first project in JAVA EE - Dynamic Web project in java, using Tomcat, Servlets and JSP with JTSL.